 - Never get under the lower unit while it is tilted, even when the tilt support lever is locked.
-Severe injury could occur if the outboard motor accidentally falls. - Make sure no one is under the outboard motor before performing this test. - 1.
+Severe injury could occur if the outboard motor accidentally falls. - Make sure no one is under the outboard motor before performing this test.
+Body parts can be crushed between the motor and the clamp bracket when the motor is trimmed or tilted. - 1.
 Check the power trim and tilt unit / power tilt unit for any sign of oil leaks.

 - 1. Tilt rod - 2.
 Operate each of the power trim and tilt switches / power tilt switches to check that all switches work. - 3.
 Tilt the outboard motor up and check that the trim and tilt rod / the tilt rod is pushed out completely. - 4.
-Check that the trim and tilt rod / the tilt rod is free of corrosion or other flaws. - 5.
-Tilt the outboard motor down.
+Check that the trim and tilt rod / the tilt rod is free of corrosion or other flaws.

+5. Tilt the outboard motor down.
 Check that the trim and tilt rod / the tilt rod operates smoothly.